 • Series 66: To become an Investment Adviser Representative (IAR) RIA, Registered Investment Advisor.

-• CFP (Certified Financial Planner): Many of the investment and tax concepts in the Series 7 overlap with the CFP curriculum.
+• CFP (Certified Financial Planner): Many of the investment concepts in the Series 7 overlap with the CFP curriculum.